spix-777/annNet/README.md

 # annNet
-Anonymity for Net , Random MAC address and VPN for macOS
+## Anonymity in Net , Random MAC address and VPN for macOS